antoineterny/devchallenges-my-team-page-master/README.md

 [![screenshot](screenshot.png)](https://devchallenges-my-team-page-master.vercel.app/)

 This project didn't take me a long time because it doesn't contain many elements, but required me to think about the responsiveness.
 I chose to use grid because of the offsetted cards.
+I also used React, just to generate the cards.

 ### Built With